oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

 2. Create a new compartment by clicking Create Compartment and name it “USE_Workshop”
 ![](./images/compartments2.png "Create Compartment")

-## Task 3: Create your buckets

-You will create a bucket in Object Storage to store your security assessment reports.
+Now that you have a compartment for the workshop, you will create a bucket in Object Storage to store your security assessment report.
 Optionally, you can create a second bucket if you want to run as well the CIS compliance assessment.

 To create the buckets, please follow the next steps:

 1. Log in to OCI console and navigate through the main hamburger menu to *"Storage > Object Storage > Buckets"*.
 ![](./images/storage1.PNG "Buckets")

 2. Create a bucket in the previously created compartment USE_Workshop by selecting the compartment and click Create Bucket.
 ![](./images/storage2.PNG "Create bucket")

 3. Name it security_assessment and click Create.
 ![](./images/storage3.PNG "Create")

 4. (Optional) Create a second bucket to store the CIS Compliance Assessment, and name it cis_report by following previous steps.

-## Task 4: Provision and configure your Autonomous Database
+## Task 3: Provision and configure Autonomous Database

-You will create an Autonomous Database that will provide you the following functionalities in this workshop:
+Now you need to create an Autonomous Database that will provide you the following functionalities in this workshop:

 * Repository for your security assessment reports
 * Front-end user interface by using the hosted APEX

+To do that, follow the next steps:

-1. To provision an Autonomous Database, navigate through the main hamburger menu to: *Oracle Database > Autonomous Database*.
+1. Navigate through the main hamburger menu to: *Oracle Database > Autonomous Database*.

 ![](./images/autonomous-database.png "Autonomous Database")